 On display was Ai Weiwei’s Circle of Animals/Zodiac Heads.
 Ai created them in honor of a similar installation that appeared as a clock-like display in front of a royal building in Beijing.
 The original installation was destroyed by the British in the 1800s.

-But now his art is here in Pittsburgh, and it was impressive to behold.
-In the Carnegie Museum, it is displayed in the self-same hall that we visited whenever we were pursuing our staycation-esque Paris in Pittsburgh project.
 This room is full of European reliefs, including a massive structure that replicates the front of the Cathedral of Saint-Andre (Bordeaux,) which was built in the 13th century.
-As you walk around and take pictures, it creates a powerful mesh of two very old traditions, contrasting the East and the West.
+As you walked around and took pictures, it created a powerful mesh of two very old traditions, contrasting the East and the West.

 As we walked around, I couldn’t help but question: was there a geometric relation to the signs that did well together or the signs that were enemies?
 Were these animals based on constellations in their relationship to the moon?
 (It is a lunar calendar, after all.)